 update-rc.d -f vsftpd remove

-Since this particular Linux machine of mine runs on Mint, a Debian-based distribution, I used the latter.
+Here's that second command in one particular Linux machine of mine running on Mint, a Debian-based distribution:

 Note however that, even after executing the appropriate command, the changes won't take effect until you've restarted the computer.